Suddenly Last Summer (song)

-"Suddenly Last Summer" is a new wave song by American new wave band the Motels, released as the lead single from their fourth album, Little Robbers (1983).
+"Suddenly Last Summer" is a song by American new wave band the Motels, released as the lead single from their fourth album, Little Robbers (1983).
 The single peaked at number nine on the US Billboard Hot 100 and topped the Billboard Rock Top Tracks chart.
-In Canada, it climbed to number 11 and endded 1983 as the country's 98th-best-selling single.
+In Canada, it climbed to number 11 and ended 1983 as the country's 98th-best-selling single.
 The B-side of the 7-inch single is "Some Things Never Change," and the song was included on the 1990 compilation album, No Vacancy – The Best of The Motels.

 Inspiration

 Martha Davis has said in various interviews that the song touches upon themes such as the loss of virginity and innocence.
 She has also mentioned how the inspiration came from knowing that "...summer is ending when you hear the ice cream truck go by for the last time and you know he won't be back for a while".
 In an interview with Davis in 2019, Linda Tuccio-Koonz further expanded on the song's themes of cyclical loss and new beginnings:"'Suddenly Last Summer' percolated for years.
 The song, written after her parents had died — her mom by suicide and her dad from illness — is a reflection on those moments in life when things are changing, like when it’s a beautiful sunny day and a cold wind blows and you know the end of summer is coming."

 Despite sharing the same name, there are no ties to Tennessee Williams' 1958 one-act play of the same name.
 The writer had died in February 1983—the same month that the Motels returned to the studio to record Little Robbers.
 According to Davis, the writer's death and the song's release were purely coincidental.
 She hadn't read Williams' work or seen the 1959 film version of Suddenly, Last Summer until long after the song was released.
 Also, "Suddenly Last Summer" was chosen because Davis liked the alliterative sound of the title.